jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 wait({"GroupNames": ["group1", "group2", "group3"]})
 ```

-This JEP does not require that implementation provide this capability of
+This JEP does not require that implementations provide this capability of
 passing in an initial scope, but by requiring that undefined variable
 references are runtime errors it enables implementations to provide this
 capability.
 Implementations are also free to provide an opt-in "strict"